IN THE NEWS

 November 10, 2022

-While meeting with clients in the Carter County Jail, Jason noticed what appeared to be a recording device installed in the attorney room in the jail.
-After going public with the finding, Carter County Sheriff Chris Bryant removed the device before OSBI could investigate and publicly admitted that the device was illegally installed in the room.
-No charges were ever filed against Sheriff Bryant or any other public official.
+While meeting with clients in the Carter County Jail, Jason noticed what appeared to be a recording device installed in the attorney room.
+After going public with the finding, Carter County Sheriff Chris Bryant removed the device before OSBI could investigate and publicly admitted that the device was illegally installed in the room at the request of the Carter County District Attorney’s Office.
+In spite of the overwhelming evidence that law enforcement and prosecutors had been eavesdropping on confidential communications between attorneys and their clients, no charges were ever filed against Sheriff Bryant, District Attorney Craig Ladd, or any other public official.

 September 29, 2021